lay295/TwitchDownloader/README.md

 ```
 chmod +x TwitchDownloaderCLI
 ```
-4. a) If you do not have ffmpeg, you can install it via [Homebrew package manager](https://brew.sh/), or you can get it as a standalone file from [ffmpeg.org](https://ffmpeg.org/download.html) or by using TwitchDownloaderCLI:
+4. a) If you do not have FFmpeg, you can install it via [Homebrew package manager](https://brew.sh/), or you can get it as a standalone file from [ffmpeg.org](https://ffmpeg.org/download.html) or by using TwitchDownloaderCLI:
 ```
 ./TwitchDownloaderCLI ffmpeg --download
 ```